1782 – BANK OF NORTH AMERICA OPENS

 2007 – ARTICLE PUBLISHED BY JAMES PETRAS, PROFESSOR (EMERITUS), BINGHAMTON UNIVERSITY, NEW YORK

-“Within the financial ruling class,…political leaders come from the public and private equity banks, namely Wall Street – especially Goldman Sachs, Blackstone, the Carlyle Group and others.
+“Within the financial ruling class…political leaders come from the public and private equity banks, namely Wall Street – especially Goldman Sachs, Blackstone, the Carlyle Group and others.
 They organize and fund both major parties and their electoral campaigns.
-They pressure, negotiate and draw up the most comprehensive and favorable legislation on global strategies and sectoral policies…They pressure the government to “bailout” bankrupt and failed speculative firms and to balance the budget by lowering social expenditures instead of raising taxes on speculative “windfall” profits…These private equity banks are involved in every sector of the economy, in every region of the world economy and increasingly speculate in the conglomerates which are aquired.
+They pressure, negotiate and draw up the most comprehensive and favorable legislation on global strategies and sectorial policies…They pressure the government to “bailout” bankrupt and failed speculative firms and to balance the budget by lowering social expenditures instead of raising taxes on speculative “windfall” profits…These private equity banks are involved in every sector of the economy, in every region of the world economy and increasingly speculate in the conglomerates which are acquired.
 Much of the investment funds now in the hands of the US investment banks, hedge funds and other sectors of the financial ruling class originated in the profits extracted from workers in the manufacturing and service sector.”
-[Global Research – January 13, 2007]
+Global Research – January 13, 2007

 Why this calendar?
 Many people have questions about the root causes of our economic problems.
 Some questions involve money, banks and debt.
 How is money created?
 Why do banks control its quantity?
 How has the money system been used to liberate (not often) and oppress (most often) us?
 And how can the money system be “democratized” to rebuild our economy and society, create jobs and reduce debt?
 Our goal is to inform, intrigue and inspire through bite size weekly postings listing important events and quotes from prominent individuals (both past and present) on money, banking and how the money system can help people and the planet.
 We hope the sharing of bits of buried history will illuminate monetary and banking issues and empower you with others to create real economic and political justice.
-This calendar is a project of the Northeast Ohio American Friends Service Committee.
-Adele Looney, Phyllis Titus, Donna Schall, Leah Davis, Alice Francini and Greg Coleridge helped in its development.
+This calendar is the original project of the Northeast Ohio American Friends Service Committee.
+Adele Looney, Phyllis Titus, Donna Schall, Leah Davis, Alice Francini, Deb Jose and Greg Coleridge helped in its development.
+It is currently updated by Greg Coleridge.
 Please forward this to others and encourage them to subscribe.
-To subscribe/unsubscribe or to comment on any entry, contact email@example.com
+To subscribe/unsubscribe or to comment on any entry, email email@example.com